The Mitzvah and obligation of Kibud Av Vaeim

 [17] Seder Hadoros Erech Rebbe Yehoshua Ben Alam

-[18] Is the promise for long life to be taken literally?
-There is an opinion in the Talmud which states that the intent of all the rewards in the Torah for long life is for the world to come and not in this physical world, as can be proven from the fact that there was once a child who on instructions of his father climbed up a tree to shoo away a mother bird, and on his way down he died.
-Even though two mitzvah’s with a promise of long life were performed simultaneously by this child, he still died, hence proving the intent of the reward is only for the next world.
-[Rebbe Yaakov in Kiddushin 39b; See Rambam Teshuvah 9:1] Nonetheless, from the fact that the Mishneh ibid explicitly states that we reap the fruits of this mitzvah in this world implies that we do not rule like this opinion.
+[33] Is the promise for long life to be taken literally?
+Although there is an opinion in the Talmud which states that the intent of all the rewards in the Torah for long life is for the world to come and not in this physical world, as can be proven from the fact that there was once a child who on instructions of his father climbed up a tree to shoo away a mother bird, and on his way down he died.
+Even though two mitzvahs with a promise of long life were performed simultaneously by this child, he still died, hence proving the intent of the reward is only for the next world.
+[Rebbe Yaakov in Kiddushin 39b; See Rambam Teshuvah 9:1; Likkutei Sichos 19:197] Nonetheless, from the fact that the Mishneh ibid explicitly states that we reap the fruits of this mitzvah in this world implies that we do not rule like this opinion.
 This is in addition to the fact that it is clearly evident from the Talmud that other opinions disagree with Rebbe Yaakov.

 [19] Devarim 5:16